 Amanda Dissel has a BA and LLB degree from the University of the Witwatersrand.
 She practiced law as an attorney from 1991 to 1994.
 She joined the Centre for the Study of Violence and Reconciliation (CSVR) in 1994 where she was Manager of the Criminal Justice Programme for 15 years.
 During this period she was involved in research, policy-based advocacy and direct interventions related to policing, imprisonment and rehabilitation of offenders, torture prevention, restorative justice, child justice and crime prevention.
 While at CSVR she was part of a team that compiled a series of research papers on the violent nature of crime that was commissioned by the Justice, Crime Prevention and Security Cluster of government.
 Since leaving the CSVR in 2009, Ms Dissel worked as an independent consultant on a range of projects.
 In regard to policing, her work has included research in several southern African countries including Lesotho, Namibia, Zambia, and Zimbabwe.
 She was involved in drafting indicators for the implementation of the Code of Conduct for the Southern African Regional Chiefs of Police Cooperation Organisation (SARPCCO) and in compiling an assessment of policing against these standards.
 She has also been involved in research on gender based violence and policing in the Southern African Region for the United Nations Office on Drugs and Crime (UNODC); and for the Open Society Initiative of Southern Africa conducted a scoping study on the nexus between the criminal justice system and mental and intellectual disability in Zambia.
 Her work has also looked at safety and security concerns facing lesbian, gay, bisexual, transgender, and intersex individuals (LGBTI).
 On prison-related issues, she recently completed a research report on staffing numbers in the Correctional Services for Sonke Gender Justice.
 From August 2012 to October 2014, Ms Dissel served as Secretary to the Commission of Inquiry into allegations of police inefficiency and a breakdown in relations between the police and community in Khayelitsha.
 Amanda Dissel was the delegate in South Africa for the Geneva-based Association for the Prevention of Torture (APT) from 2009 to April 2015.
 In May 2015, Ms Dissel joined the Western Cape Department of Community Safety as the Director of Policy and Research.Lovisa Stannow

-Lovisa Stannow, MA, is the Executive Director and Board Secretary of Just Detention International.
-Lovisa manages all of JDI’s work, in the U.S. and internationally, and serves as the organisation’s primary spokesperson.
-She has written extensively about prisoner rape, including a series of high-profile articles in The New York Review of Books, and is regularly featured in media outlets across the U.S. Prior to joining JDI in 2002, Lovisa served as the Executive Director of the Pacific Institute for Women’s Health and the West Coast Director and Communications Director of Doctors Without Borders/Médecins Sans Frontières.
+Lovisa Stannow, MA, is JDI’s outgoing Executive Director and Board Secretary, and will be leaving the organization at the end of 2020.
+Lovisa joined JDI in 2002 and became its Executive Director in 2004.
+As Executive Director, she managed all of JDI’s work, in the U.S. and internationally, and served as the organization’s primary spokesperson.
+She has written extensively about prisoner rape, including a series of high-profile articles in the New York Review of Books, and has been regularly featured in media outlets across the U.S. Prior to joining JDI, Lovisa served as the Executive Director of the Pacific Institute for Women’s Health and the West Coast Director and Communications Director of Doctors Without Borders/Médecins Sans Frontières.
 In the early 1990s, she worked as a Press Officer for Amnesty International, following several years as a journalist in Europe and Latin America.
 Lovisa is multilingual and has spent significant parts of her career based in war zones and areas of humanitarian disaster in Africa, Asia, and Latin America.
-Lovisa is a certified rape crisis counselor.Mpho Nefuri
+Lovisa is a trained rape crisis counselor.Mpho Nefuri

 Mpho Nefuri is the founder of Nefuri Attorneys.
 She holds an LLB and LLM degrees from the University of Venda.
 She further attended practical legal training through The School for Legal Practice (LSSA) the same in 2005.
 Ms Nefuri is an admitted Attorney of the High Court since April 2007.
 She is also certified in various expertise fields which include, Human Rights Advocacy/litigation, Civil Litigation, Legislative Drafting, Contract Management, and Labour Dispute Resolution.
 Ms Nefuri served her articles of clerkship at Salome le Roux Attorneys in Pretoria, where she was trained and mentored to provide legal assistance to clients.
 She also worked at Mphela and Associates Attorney as a professional assistant and office manager.
 Later, Nefuri joined the Human Rights Institute of South Africa (HURISA) as a communication and advocacy manager.
 It is through HURISA that Ms Nefuri expanded her interests on human rights.
 She has collaborated with different state departments on drafting and working on South Africa’s Universal Periodic Review, and was also part of the delegation to UN Security Council where South Africa tabled its resolution on sexual orientation and gender identity.
 Ms Nefuri developed a strong interest in the protection and promotion of human rights in South Africa, regionally and internationally.
 Xenophobic attacks, homophobic attacks and other forms of hate crime influenced Ms Nefuri to initiate a legal practice to tackle hate crimes across the country.
 Ms Nefuri is also a board member of Iranti-org.
 She gives advice on legal issues that affects LGBTI community.Robert Peacock